nbonfils/JSD-website/datacurationinML/index.md

 feasibility and relevance of assessing ML data work using data curation perspectives.
 We then examined how well data curation is currently performed in
 ML through a larger evaluation of NeurIPS datasets.

-You can read the full papers for more details about the [first](https://doi.org/10.1145/3630106.3658955) and second phase of projects, or check out our [recorded talks](https://justsustainabilitydesign.org/talks/).
+You can read the full papers for more details about the [first](https://doi.org/10.1145/3630106.3658955) and second phase of the project, or check out our [recorded talks](https://justsustainabilitydesign.org/talks/).